How Narcissists Sell You A Dream to deliver you a living nightmare.

 During devaluation, the phrases you may hear are.

 “I do for those what those do for me.”

-“If you tried so would I.”
+“If you tried, so would I.”

 “You’re making me this way.”

-This is all just further manipulation, to train us to walk on eggshells and do, as they say, to get us to work harder to please them because we have empathy and care for them and the relationship.
+This is all just further manipulation to train us to walk on eggshells and do as they say, to get us to work harder to please them because we have empathy and care for them and the relationship.
 The more our self-doubt starts to set in due to their gaslighting, the more we question our behaviour instead of their gaslighting, and they will keep on manipulating us any way they can, even with gaslighting sentences such as.

 “I need you to help me.”

-“you’re too sensitive “
+“you’re too sensitive. “

-“Don’t you remember how good we were.”
+“Don’t you remember how good we were?”

-“I’ve had more relationship than you, so I know “
+“I’ve had more relationships than you, so I know. “

 “That makes you look stupid.”

 Then during the discard.

 “I’m the best you ever had “

 “You’ll never find someone like me.”

-“You’re a mess no one will ever love you.”
+“You’re a mess.
+No one will ever love you.”

-“You did this to yourself “
+“You did this to yourself. “

-They want to send us crazy and make us look crazy, so they can tell everyone around them and us that we are the crazy one
+They want to send us crazy and make us look crazy, so they can tell everyone around them and us that we are the crazy one.

 They will do everything they can to make us doubt and blame ourselves.

-When we escape, it gets worse.
+When we escape, it often gets worse.
 When we break free, it’s like all hell breaks loose, as no one throws a bigger tantrum than a narcissist whose losing control of someone else’s mind.

 This is why no contact.
-Or limited none emotional contact is needed when children are involved grey rock.
+Or limited, none emotional contact is needed when children are involved grey rock.

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.